Process Safety

 • Step 4: Training of operators with ability to apply knowledge to work through troubleshooting drills

-We employ a systematic process to tailor the safety effort to each plant's specific requirements, including the use of the PDCA cycle.
-One characteristic of this process is the formulation of separate maintenance standards for each individual unit of equipment to ensure the appropriateness of the method and period of maintenance.
+We employ a planned maintenance system to tailor the safety effort to each plant's specific requirements, including the use of the PDCA cycle.
+We have formulated separate maintenance standards for each plant of equipment to ensure the appropriateness of the method and period of maintenance as a feature of the planned maintenance system.

 In addition, measures that span across the Asahi Kasei Group include a Maintenance Personnel Committee and group-wide plant engineering council with 4 specialist panels: Formulation of optimum systematic maintenance programs, establishment of standards and criteria, formulation of training systems for maintenance engineers, and sharing engineering information.
 We will ensure safe and stable production at our plants through these maintenance activities.